Create a Board of Directors

 Ten Basic Responsibilities of Nonprofit Boards.
 National Center for Nonprofit Boards.
 1988.

-How do you form your first Board of Directors?
+How do we form a Board of Directors?

 Your Steering Committee is the first board for your organization.
 It starts with a small, but committed, group.
 Often, most members on the first board for literacy organizations are the volunteer tutors.